cloudlinux/cloudlinux-doc/docs/python_selector/README.md

 * <span class="notranslate">App URI</span> — application URI including the domain.
 * <span class="notranslate">App Root Directory</span> — application root directory relative to user's home.
 * <span class="notranslate">Status — started/stopped</span> — displays if an application is running or not and version of the application.
-* <span class="notranslate">Actions</span> — allows to start, restart, stop, edit, and remove a particular application.
+* <span class="notranslate">Actions</span> — allows to migrate, start, restart, stop, edit, and remove a particular application.

 #### How to manage an application